revilowaldow/BITC/Sessions/2026/02 22 - Session 61.md

 Dark star waxing in strength

-Why virtelle was kidnapped if a full strength was n
+Why Virtelle was kidnapped if a full strength was not brought to bear on us?

+Thodunn gets flashes of history from inspecting piggy's daggers